Sample roll-out

 Among the 8, Dice has the highest typical per-session bet volume due to its auto-bet-friendly mechanic; this means the RTP-disclosure gap matters most here in dollar terms.

-When the dice math meets the responsible-gambling line
+Roobet's dice mathematics against the responsible-gambling line

 Roobet Dice at the expected 96-98 percent RTP carries a structurally larger house edge than 99 percent cluster operators.
 The high bet-volume profile of dice play amplifies this in dollar terms.